nfdi4plants/nfdi4plants.github.io/src/content/articles/become-a-member.md

 ---
 title: Become a DataPLANT member
-summary: Use our PLANTdataHUB and other DataPLANT infrastructure and services.
+description: Use our PLANTdataHUB and other DataPLANT infrastructure and services.
 ---

 All DataPLANT services, tools and infrastructures are freely accessible to anyone that is interested in using them.